-Technician – Must be 18 years of age, must be a Colorado resident, have a high school diploma or a G.E.D., type approximately 4,044 KPH, be willing and able to work nights, weekends and holidays, be able to communicate fluently in English and have a clear speaking voice.
+Technician – Must be 18 years of age, must be a Colorado resident, have a high school diploma or a G.E.D., be willing and able to work nights, weekends and holidays, be able to communicate fluently in English and have a clear speaking voice.
 This level also requires a minimum of ONE YEAR of full-time police or emergency services communication experience in operating, telephones, radio consoles and computer terminals to receive, record, and transmit police communications.

 Applicants must be willing to be fingerprinted and must be able to pass an extensive background investigation, polygraph examination, and drug test.
 If you have used any illegal drugs in the past five years, or have been convicted of a felony, or have a DUI, DWAI, DUID or Habitual Traffic Offender conviction within the last three years, you will be disqualified and will not be hired.

 Potential applicants should e-mail Mishayla Ness, Human Resources Representative at firstname.lastname@example.org with any questions.